hashicorp/terraform-provider-azurerm/website/docs/r/data_protection_backup_policy_postgresql.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this Backup Policy Postgre Sql.
-Changing this forces a new Backup Policy Postgre Sql to be created.
+* `name` - (Required) The name which should be used for this Backup Policy PostgreSQL.
+Changing this forces a new Backup Policy PostgreSQL to be created.

-* `resource_group_name` - (Required) The name of the Resource Group where the Backup Policy Postgre Sql should exist.
-Changing this forces a new Backup Policy Postgre Sql to be created.
+* `resource_group_name` - (Required) The name of the Resource Group where the Backup Policy PostgreSQL should exist.
+Changing this forces a new Backup Policy PostgreSQL to be created.

-* `vault_name` - (Required) The name of the Backup Vault where the Backup Policy Postgre Sql should exist.
-Changing this forces a new Backup Policy Postgre Sql to be created.
+* `vault_name` - (Required) The name of the Backup Vault where the Backup Policy PostgreSQL should exist.
+Changing this forces a new Backup Policy PostgreSQL to be created.

-* `backup_rules` - (Required) A `backup_rules` block as defined below.
-Changing this forces a new Backup Policy Postgre Sql to be created.
+* `backup_rule` - (Required) A `backup_rule` block as defined below.
+Changing this forces a new Backup Policy PostgreSQL to be created.

 * `default_retention_duration` - (Required) The duration of default retention rule.
 It should follow `ISO 8601` duration format.
-Changing this forces a new Backup Policy Postgre Sql to be created.
+Changing this forces a new Backup Policy PostgreSQL to be created.

 ---

-* `retention_rules` - (Optional) One or more `retention_rules` blocks as defined below.
-Changing this forces a new Backup Policy Postgre Sql to be created.
+* `retention_rule` - (Optional) One or more `retention_rule` blocks as defined below.
+Changing this forces a new Backup Policy PostgreSQL to be created.

 ---

-A `backup_rules` block supports the following:
+A `backup_rule` block supports the following:

-* `name` - (Required) The name which should be used for this backup rule.
-Changing this forces a new Backup Policy Postgre Sql to be created.

 * `repeating_time_intervals` - (Required) Specifies a list of repeating time interval.
-It should follow `ISO 8601` repeating time interval .
-Changing this forces a new Backup Policy Postgre Sql to be created.
+It supports weekly back.
+It should follow `ISO 8601` repeating time interval.
+Changing this forces a new Backup Policy PostgreSQL to be created.

 ---

-A `retention_rules` block supports the following:
+A `retention_rule` block supports the following:

 * `name` - (Required) The name which should be used for this retention rule.
-Changing this forces a new Backup Policy Postgre Sql to be created.
+Changing this forces a new Backup Policy PostgreSQL to be created.

-* `duration` - (Required) Duration of deletion after given timespan.
+* `duration` - (Required) Duration after which the backup is deleted.
 It should follow `ISO 8601` duration format.
-Changing this forces a new Backup Policy Postgre Sql to be created.
+Changing this forces a new Backup Policy PostgreSQL to be created.

 * `tagging_criteria` - (Required) A `tagging_criteria` block as defined below.
-Changing this forces a new Backup Policy Postgre Sql to be created.
+Changing this forces a new Backup Policy PostgreSQL to be created.

 * `tagging_priority` - (Required) Retention Tag priority.
 Changing this forces a new Backup Policy Postgre Sql to be created.